max-mapper/dat-core/README.md

 Create a replication stream that both pulls and pushes

+#### `stream = db.createChangesStream([options])`

+Get a stream of changes happening to the dat.
+These changes are ONLY guaranteed to be ordered locally.

+#### `db.branches(callback)`

+Get a list of branches in the dat.

+Branches will happen if both you and a remote make changes to the dat and you then pull the remote's changes.

+They can also happen if you checkout a prevision revision and make changes.

 #### `anotherDat = db.checkout(ref)`

 Checkout a branch of the dat or an older revision.
 This is useful if you want to pin your data